mattdesl/bartlett-dfpi/guides/node-and-npm.md

 sudo npm install serve --global
 ```

+Follow the steps below for a more secure approach to globally installing CLI tools from npm.

 ### Reinstall Node.js

 Sometimes reinstalling [Node.js](https://nodejs.org/en/) (perhaps a different version than you last tried) will resolve the issue.
 After installing, quit your terminal and reboot your computer.